Skip to main content

 Intellectual Skills:

-• The ability to communicate clearly, concisely and persuasively in writing and speech, in English, and a modern foreign language.
+IS 1 Communicate clearly, concisely and effectively to diverse audiences, in writing and speech, in English and one o modern foreign languages.

 Professional Practical Skills:

-• Working as part of a team, developing a collaborative approach to problem-solving.
+PS 3 Work as part of a team, developing a collaborative approach to problem solving.

 Transferable/Key Skills:

-• Learning from constructive criticism and incorporate its insights.
+KS 4 Learn from constructive feedback and incorporate its insights.

-• Taking responsibility for your own learning programme and professional development.
+KS 5 Be resourceful and take responsibility for your own learning and professional development.

 Careers